 The biggest foot fault of all is improperly fitting shoes.
 In today's retail and e-commerce world, it is becoming easier to avoid fitting errors because more and more vendors allow "try it, then buy" it ordering or free returns shipping.
 There is no better way to properly fit shoes than to put your foot in them and see how it feels.
 With that said, knowing the measurements of your foot will expedite your search.

-Fitting Your Game to Your Shoe
+Fitting Your Pickleball Game to Your Shoe

 How often you play and where you play will dictate what shoes you buy and wear.
 It will also dictate how many pairs you'll own.
-One of our pro player/coaches has 4 pairs that are rotated daily and replaced quarterly.
+One of our pro players/coaches has 4 pairs that are rotated daily and replaced quarterly.
 They are on the court every day, so are at the extreme end of the usage scale.
 Most shoe manufacturers recommend replacing your shoes after about 60 hours of hard play.
 Other solutions include monitoring the sole of your shoe and the health of your knees.
 If playing frequently having multiple pairs to rotate is smart.